Skip to content

 Managing File Position Using seek() and tell()

-By default, the write() method appends data to the end of the file.
+By default, the write() method appends data to the end of the file (or writes from the beginning if opened in 'w' mode).
 So how can you write data to arbitrary positions in the file?

 This is done by controlling the file’s current position using the seek() and tell() methods: